-Recognising temporal expressions is pivotal for understanding documents, because these parts of the sentence are usually associated with assignments for which an action is required and they However TER is not easy when these expressions do not have a defined formatting or use different combinations of words.
+Recognising temporal expressions is pivotal for understanding documents, because these parts of the sentence are usually associated with assignments for which an action is required and they allow to filter information and infer temporal flows of events.
+However, TER is not easy when these expressions do not have defined formatting or use different combinations of words.
 For instance, the sentence “in 15 days” doesn’t have an absolute value, and it needs to be positioned at the right time and in the right context if we want to associate it with a task.
 A tool that automatically scans a document, such as a contract for instance, and then is able to identify the associated deadline and contemporaneously set up the right deadline in your calendar, would be extremely helpful.

 Within the paper presented at Raslan 2020, a workshop on NLP research activities in Slavonic languages, the authors demonstrate how combining rule-based systems with data-driven models such as BERT is a valid approach to improve the overall performance in TER.
 There are many possible contexts for applying such a methodology: documents used in every office, legal documents, financial reports, contracts, or even scientific articles.

 For instance, in response to the Covid-19 pandemic, research on Coronavirus has exploded with more than 60,000 papers published only in the first three months of 2020.
 How to manage such a deluge of scientific materials?
 With a Natural Language Processing engine, it is possible to scan the whole Covid-19 dataset (CORD-19) to shortlist the top-ranked papers and identify passages that answer to any specific question from a user.
 Moreover, it is even possible to create a summary with the most relevant passages and up-to-date information from the papers.